ghostdogpr/caliban/README.md

 Now you can call `interpreter.execute` with a given GraphQL query, and you will get an `IO[CalibanError, ResponseValue]` as a response.
 Use `ResponseValue#toString` to get the JSON representation of the result.

-Caliban itself is not tied to any web framework, you are free to expose this function using the protocol and library of your choice.
-The [examples](https://github.com/ghostdogpr/caliban/tree/master/examples/) project provides an `Http4sAdapter` that exposes an interpreter over HTTP and WebSocket using http4s.

 ```scala
 val query = """
   {